 I am in no way saying this is an authentic recipe.
-After eating at a few joints and checking few recipes online, I have come up with a version that my family loves.
+After eating at a few joints and checking a few recipes online, I have come up with a version that my family loves.

 The ones served outside generally has fish sauce in them.
 I have replaced that with soy sauce.
-So it might lack the taste from the sauce, but for us, this is the perfect recipe.
+So it might lack the taste of the sauce, but for us, this is the perfect recipe.
 My son absolutely loves this and when my non-vegetarian family eats non-veg we both at times eat this vegetarian meal. 🙂

 Ingredients used in Vegan Pad Thai

 Rice Noodles are naturally gluten-free.
 But be sure to read the labels, as at times they might be handled in a gluten-free area.